-Peter appeals to the transfiguration to give testimony to that he James and John were “eyewitnesses” of Jesus’ future coming and that He possesses “honor and glory” from God to claim His Kingdom.
+Peter appealed to the transfiguration to testify that James and John were “eyewitnesses” of Jesus’ future coming and that He possesses “honor and glory” from God to claim His Kingdom.
 They caught a “preview” of Christ’s coming.

 God’s voice was “heard.”
-Tie hearing of this verse with “eyewitnesses” of verse sixteen.
+Tie the “heard” of this verse with the “eyewitnesses” of verse sixteen.
 Peter, James, and John both heard and saw.
-People have every reason to receive the testimony of Scripture because the Bible is based on factuality and true history.
-These three actually and personally experienced the Mount of Transfiguration incident.-
+People have every reason to receive the testimony of Scripture because the Bible is based on factuality and actual history.
+These three actually and personally experienced the Mount of Transfiguration incident.

 Lu 9:27, “But I tell you truly, there are some standing here who shall not taste death till they see the kingdom of God.”